qest-cz/express-utils/README.md

 Package includes a simple error handler for each request which works well with the HTTP errors from [@qest/error-utils](https://www.npmjs.com/package/@qest/error-utils) package.
 It also logs each error or request with [@qest/logger-utils](https://www.npmjs.com/package/@qest/logger-utils) package or custom logger.

+## Docs

+All docs except Readme should be pulled from the code typedoc, so you can use that as a reference.

 ## Quickstart

 1. `yarn add @qest/express-utils` or `npm install @qest/express-utils`